railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

 When you want to approve the order, use the button *Confirm ???
 Supplier*.
 The price request then passes into the confirmed state.
 Since this isn't confirmed by the supplier any more, it has no further impact on the system.
 To approve it click the button *Approved by Supplier*.

+..
+TODO several ??? here, need to replace them.

-.. tip:: **Point**   *??? receipt*
+.. tip:: ???
+Receipt

-You can confirm the order but not validate it straightaway.
+   You are able to confirm the order but not validate it straightaway.
    Do this when you want to validate the order on receipt of order acknowledgement from the supplier.
    This gives you an intermediate state for all orders waiting validation from the supplier using the menu *Purchase Management > Supplier Orders > Orders awaiting validation*.

 .. figure:: images/purchase_process.png
    :align: center

    *Supplier order process.*

-.. tip:: **Point**   *Supplier validation*
+.. note:: Supplier validation

    If you want to automate the data entry stage at goods receipt, install the module ``purchase_approve``.
    This will automatically validate all the orders that have been confirmed.

 Goods receipt
 --------------

 Once the order has been validate, Open ERP automatically prepares the goods receipt order in the draft state for you.
 To get a list of the products you're waiting for from your suppliers, use the menu *Stock Management > Incoming Goods > Items to handle*.

-.. tip:: **More information**   *Purchasing Services*
+.. tip:: Purchasing Services

     If you buy services from your supplier, Open ERP doesn't generate a goods receipt note.
-In this case there's no service receipt equivalent to goods receipt.
+    There's no service receipt equivalent to goods receipt.

 Select the document that corresponds to the item that you're receiving.
 Usually the goods receipt note is found by making a search on the order reference or the supplier name.
 You can then confirm the receipt of the products.

-Just as you saw in the chapter on Stock Management, if you receive only part of the order, Open ERP manages the remains of that order.
+As you saw in the chapter on Stock Management, if you receive only part of the order, Open ERP manages the remains of that order.
 A second receipt note is then automatically forecast with goods not received.
 You can cancel if you think that you will never receive the forgotten products.

 After receiving the goods, Open ERP will show you which orders are open and the state of their receipt and invoicing if you return to the list of orders.